SAMM0DS/Proposal-Script/README.md

 # Proposal-Script

-This Script based on computer language like ( HTML, CSS, and JAVA SCRIPT)
+This Script based on computer languages like ( HTML, CSS, and JAVA SCRIPT)